qianyxxx/FedAvg/README.md

 ### How to Run

-To run the program, use the following command:
+To run the program, use the following command as the example:

 ```
 python main.py --lr 0.001 --num_clients 10 --epochs 5 --batch_size 32 --rounds 10 --dataset MNIST